-Texas eviction laws vary from county to county in terms of court proceedings, formatting requirements, etc. Despite that, they all follow the same general eviction process:
+Texas eviction laws vary from county to county in terms of court proceedings, formatting requirements, county court, etc. Despite that, they all follow the same general eviction process:

 Every eviction process is different and dependent on the lease/rental agreement signed by the tenant and the landlord.
 It is always best to exercise meticulous file-keeping to avoid errors that could be exploited by the tenant.

 This article details a summary for landlords to refer to when evicting a tenant.
 Confirm procedures with your county to make sure the entire process goes as smoothly as possible.

 Download the Landlord’s Guide to Eviction Laws Whitepaper

 Get the quintessential guide to eviction laws on the go from DoorLoop’s “Landlord’s Guide” series.

 Click here or on the banner above to download the whitepaper and get all our best tips (by the book).